Would You Like to Learn How to Think Critically?

 Listening, talking and reflecting with children will change how they think about themselves as individuals and how they think about themselves concerning others.
 I hope you found some value in this post.

 Thanks for reading.
-Until next time, keep LearningALOUD
+Until next time, keep LearningALOUD!

 References